Pale Fire: Reception

 According to Norman Page, Pale Fire excited as diverse criticism as any of Nabokov's novels.
 Mary McCarthy's review was extremely laudatory; the Vintage edition excerpts it on the front cover.
 She tried to explicate hidden references and connections.
 Dwight Macdonald responded by saying the book was "unreadable" and both it and McCarthy's review were as pedantic as Kinbote.
 Anthony Burgess, like McCarthy, extolled the book, while Alfred Chester condemned it as "a total wreck".

 Some other early reviews were less decided, praising the book's satire and comedy but noting its difficulty and finding its subject slight or saying that its artistry offers "only a kibitzer's pleasure".
 Macdonald called the reviews he had seen, other than McCarthy's, "cautiously unfavorable".
 Time's 1962 review stated that "Pale Fire does not really cohere as a satire; good as it is, the novel in the end seems to be mostly an exercise in agility – or perhaps in bewilderment", though this did not prevent the publication from including the book in its 2005 list of the 100 best English-language novels published since 1923.

 The connection between Pale Fire and hypertext was stated soon after its publication; in 1969, the information-technology researcher Ted Nelson obtained permission from the novel's publishers to use it for a hypertext demonstration at Brown University.
-A 2009 paper also compares Pale Fire to hypertext.
+A 2009 paper by Annalisa Volpone also compares Pale Fire to hypertext.

 The first Russian translation of the novel, one created by Véra Nabokov, its dedicatee, was published in 1983 by Ardis in Ann Arbor, Michigan (Alexei Tsvetkov initially played an important role in this translation).

 After Nabokov's reputation was rehabilitated in the Soviet Union (his novels started being published there in 1986 and the first book composed entirely of Nabokov's works was printed in 1988), Pale Fire was published in 1991 in Sverdlovsk (in Sergei Ilyin's Russian translation).

 It was ranked 53rd on the list of the Modern Library 100 Best Novels and 1st on the American literary critic Larry McCaffery's 20th Century's Greatest Hits: 100 English-Language Books of Fiction.
-Its title is taken from William Shakespeare's Timon of Athens.